Tidying up your yard in fall can easily turn into a day-long job. After all that hard work, put your leaves to good use.

 Best of all, compost is simple to make!
 Though, it does take time.
 Learn how to compost leaves below.

-Benefits of Leaf Compost and Leaf Mulch–And How to Compost Leaves Quickly
+Benefits Of Leaf Compost And Leaf Mulch–And How To Compost Leaves Quickly

 There are two ways to compost leaves.
-Leaf compost is a mix of leaves and organic materials, like grass clippings or food waste.
+Leaf compost is a mix of leaves and other organic materials, like grass clippings or food waste.
 Leaf mulch (also called leaf mold) is just leaves and water.

-How to Compost Dry Leaves in a Bin or Pile
+How To Compost Dry Leaves In A Bin Or Pile

 To start, shred the leaves with a mower, catch ‘em in your mower bag, then: